ENROLL A CHILD

 Big Brothers Big Sisters National Standards of Excellence require each volunteer to complete an extensive screening process that

 - Completion of a formal written application

 - An orientation and training process that outlines the individualized needs of your child and provides information and resources on how to encourage your child's development.

 We also make sure our Bigs and our staff have the training and resources they need to help Littles on their path to success.

 When Big Brothers Big Sisters works to match a Little with a Big, we take into account the needs, personality, interests, and goals of both the child and the adult volunteer.
 We introduce the Little and his or her family to the Big slowly and make sure everyone is fully committed to the match before it is made official.

 We value diversity, and no person will be denied equal opportunity to volunteer because of race, sexual orientation, gender identity or gender expression.

 Children enrolled in the Big Brothers Big Sisters of the Midlands program for 12 months or longer showed the following outcomes:

-Not only will you provide information about your child’s strengths and needs, but you’ll also approve the selection of the Big Brother or Big Sister.
 Once the match is made, you remain closely involved in many ways, including: